zero-el - a Chinese input method framework built from scratch for emacs

 How to develop a new input method based on zero-framework

-To get a quick start, check the zero-table.el file, which includes a minimal input method based on zero-framework.
-This is zero-table.el key code with some comments and tests removed:
+To get a quick start, check the zero-input-table.el file, which includes a minimal input method based on zero-framework.
+This is zero-input-table.el key code with some comments and tests removed:

 To write a real world input method, you need to understand how zero-framework works.
 There are a few functions that you can override.

 zero-framework manages input state and input logic via FSM.
 This is the key to understand what it does and what feature it provides.